phuoctan4141/python/pythonGUIs/Basic PyQt5 Features/Widgets/README.md

 🚀 Run it!
 You’ll see a slider widget.
 Drag the slider to change the value.

-&emsp; You can also construct a slider with a vertical or horizontal orientation by passing the orientation in as you create it.
+You can also construct a slider with a vertical or horizontal orientation by passing the orientation in as you create it.
 The orientation flags are defined in the Qt. namespace: ``` widget.QSlider(Qt.Vertical) ``` OR ``` widget.QSlider(Qt.Horizontal) ```

 ## QDial
-&emsp; The QDial is a rotatable widget that functions just like the slider, but appears as an analogue dial.
+The QDial is a rotatable widget that functions just like the slider, but appears as an analogue dial.

 ```
 import sys